-“The vision of the East-West Center for Missions Research and Development(EWC/mrd) is to develop strategies, train leaders, and connect resources in mission by research and development, for advancing the Kingdom of God.”
+“The vision of the East-West Center for Missions Research and Development(EWC/mrd) is to develop strategies, train leaders, and connect resources for missions, through research and development, for the advancement of the Kingdom of God.”

 1. To help available missionary manpower keep pace with the population explosion at a time when the Western missionary force is not increasing.

-2. To help prepare the Asian missionary force that will be required when China, North Korea and other communist countries open again, even tentatively, to the Gospel.
+2. To help prepare the missionary force in Asia that will eventually be required when China, North Korea and other communist countries open again, even tentatively, to the Gospel.

 3. To train Asian personnel in an Asian program with Asian instructors and concepts.